 *Please clear your browser's cache after upgradingWant to test drive Joomla?
 Try the online demo.
 Documentation is available for beginners.

-Thanks to the Joomla Bug Squad for their dedicated efforts investigating reports, fixing problems, and applying patches to Joomla.
-If you find a bug in Joomla, please report it on the Joomla!
-CMS Issue Tracker.
+Thank you to the Joomla!
+Bug Squad for their dedicated efforts investigating reports, fixing problems, and applying patches to Joomla.
+If you find a bug in Joomla!, please report it on the Joomla!
+Issue Tracker.

 Bug Squad Leadership: Mark Dexter and Nick Savov, Co-Coordinators.